 As medical director for outpatient cardiology for UBMD, I ensure a patient-centered practice that provides the most advanced and innovative cardiac care and strives to provide patients with the best diagnostics and treatments available—all with a focus on care that is affordable and accessible.

 My research interests include evaluating modalities of cardiac imaging in diagnosing coronary artery disease, evaluating methods of diagnosing arrhythmias and assessing individuals with noncardiac chest pain.
-Specifically, I am an investigator in research involving preventive cardiology and lipid management.
+Specifically, I am an investigator in research involving preventive cardiology; in particular, arrhythmia management and stroke prevention.
 I am also collaborating with residents, fellows and colleagues in behavioral medicine to investigate how behavioral analysis affects treatment of atrial fibrillation and patient care.
 Another research project involves working with medical students and cardiology fellows to leverage portable technology, such as smart phones, in evaluating symptomatic arrhythmias.
 I am working as well with medical residents on an epidemiologic study.
 We expect an outcome that would identify a possible etiology of a well-recognized cutaneous manifestation of cardiac disease, which will allow us to develop a reliable test to help screen for coronary artery disease.

 Teaching is an important part of my day.
 I teach physical diagnosis to first- and second-year medical students.
 I also mentor eight first-year and eight second-year medical students, helping them navigate through, and succeed in medical school.
 I teach third-year medical students as they rotate with me in my outpatient practice.
 Fourth-year medical students, interns, residents and a cardiology fellow accompany me when I attend on the cardiology consult and cardiology floor services at BGMC.
 I find satisfaction in sharing my knowledge and experience with those in the training phase of their careers: their questions help me stay current in my field and ultimately help me render the best care to my patients.